 What are the uses of hedge bedstraw?

-How can I control hedge bedstraw if it becomes invasive?
+How can I control hedge bedstraw if it becomes a problem in my garden?

 What type of soil does hedge bedstraw prefer?